EdJoPaTo/website-stalker-example/com/hetzner/storage-storage-share.md

   In addition, our Storage Share file system checks the integrity of the data using checksums and automatically corrects errors.
 We've created high-availability cluster for the instance databases, making the chances of a complete failure very minimal.
 A backup is also performed automatically several times a day.
 Finally, if you choose to synchronize your Storage Share data with your own computer or device using client software, you will have an additional copy of your data.

-* **How can I create backups?**

-  A backup is performed automatically several times a day.
-The backup is always made to another host machine on which the instance is not running.
-If completed it is possible to restore a backup via konsoleH.

 * **What does the "unlimited" storage quota setting mean?**

   An administrator can create users and limit their storage size.
 So you as an administrator, can set up storage space for your users that are, for example 5, 10, 50, or 100 GB.
 Or you can set up an "unlimited" sized space.
 However, this "unlimited" space will actually be limited by the overall storage quota size of the Storage Share instance that you (the admin) have bought.